Ndiep02/hotel-booking/README.md

 - More lower-price rooms are available at the hotel than the number of high-price rooms -> Current Stragedy :Low-priced rooms attract cost-conscious customers, while premium rooms attract those seeking quality.
 - In reality, more expensive rooms are booked than others : Presidental ( first), Executive (Second) which is not affectedd by the avg_time booked for each type of room
+- There is a lot of vacancy rooms per day
 - **Deluxe** and **PResidential** rooms generate the most revenue.
 - Airport Pickup and Vip Lounge are top highest contributors to service revenue
 - **Presidential**: Breakfast, Room Service, VIP Lounge, Airport Pickup, Tour Package, Spa